Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Robustness of THE results to the WIDTH OF the INTER-Boson INTERACTION POTENTIAL

 In the main text, we have made a detailed investigation on the physics of interference of the longitudinal and transversal fragmentations in the tunneling process in two spatial dimensions.
 For our study, we have used for the inter-boson interaction a Gaussian model potential of finite width, $\sigma=0.25\sqrt{\pi}$.
 In order to demonstrate the robustness of our results, we recomputed all the properties discussed in this work for two additional smaller widths, $\sigma=0.25$ and $\sigma=0.25/\sqrt{\pi}$.
 Note that we purposely do not use the delta-function to model the inter-boson interaction as the delta-function in two-dimensions does not scatter.

 Here, we begin with the discussion of static properties, i.e, the loss of coherence and transversal position variance as a function of the longitudinal barrier height for the widths of the Gaussian model potential $\sigma=0.25\sqrt{\pi}$, $0.25$, and $0.25/\sqrt{\pi}$, see Fig.~\ref{FigS8}.
 We find that the qualitative physics of the static properties, presented in this work, does not depend on $\sigma$.
 Moreover, the difference between the results, found for $\sigma=0.25$ and $0.25/\sqrt{\pi}$, is smaller compared to the respective difference obtained for $\sigma=0.25\sqrt{\pi}$ and $0.25$.
-This indicates that decreasing of the width, $\sigma$, slowly reduces the quantitative difference of a particular quantity.
+This suggests that decreasing of the width, $\sigma$, slowly reduces the quantitative difference of a particular quantity, at least for the properties examined here.